2

 Is 40 too old to become a lineman apprentice?

-Entry level lineman apprenticeships typically do not have strict age limits, and individuals of various ages, including those around 40, can qualify if they meet physical requirements and pass background checks.
-Prior experience in related trades, physical fitness, and obtaining necessary certifications like OSHA safety training can improve chances of acceptance.
-Age is generally not a barrier as long as the candidate can perform the physically demanding work and complete the training program.
+Entry-level lineman apprenticeships typically do not have strict age limits, and individuals of various ages, including those around 40, can qualify if they meet physical requirements and have a high school diploma or equivalent.
+Prior experience in related trades, good physical fitness, and obtaining necessary certifications can improve chances of acceptance regardless of age.

 What cities are hiring for Entry Level Lineman jobs?
 Cities with the most Entry Level Lineman job openings: